jenkinsci/sbt-plugin/README.md

 Issues
 ------
-Please report issues at the project's [Jira].
+Please report issues at the project's [Jira], using the component `sbt-plugin` in the issue.

 Contact
 -------